 It’s easy to get overwhelmed by the abundance of product choices, especially with all the different collections that print-on-demand companies offer.
 In this section, we’ll look at some of the trending products to sell online, as well as timeless classics you should have on your online store.

 You can’t go wrong with a durable, cozy hoodie—it’s a wardrobe staple.
-Since they’re in high demand all year round, hoodies are perfect to sell for all online stores.
+Since they’re in high demand all year round, custom hoodies are perfect to sell for all online stores.

 Plus, hoodies are super versatile: you can adapt the style and design to fit your print-on-demand business niche and market different pieces for any occasion.

-Sustainability is important for today’s consumers (especially among Gen Z) and store owners have to keep up with the demand.
+Sustainability is important for today’s consumers (especially among Gen Z) and ecommerce store owners have to keep up with the demand.
 A good way to show your print-on-demand store cares about sustainable production is to offer eco-friendly products.

 Check Printful’s eco-friendly product collection for inspiration—there’s everything from t-shirts to hats and bags.